private-attribution/i-d/draft-thomson-ppm-prss.md

     ss, enc = kem.Encap(pk)
 ~~~

-The sender then sends the encapsulated public key, `enc`, to the receiver.
+The sender then sends the encapsulated secret, `enc`, to the receiver.
 The
 receiver decapsulates this value to obtain the shared secret, `secret`:

 ~~~ pseudocode